Table of Contents[Hide][Show]

 Felix and his co-anchor run through the day’s news, including that “there’s a fire at the match factory,” which is a nice call-out to the fact that a few KidZania “blocks” away there is indeed a match factory, where uniform-clad boys and girls are diligently putting out the fire.
 Wesley observes that there are no gender boundaries at KidZania, suggesting that a girl can become a firefighter as easily as a boy can wander into a salon and be trained as a nail technician, which Felix actually ended up doing.

 While KidZania is a circumscribed area, it can be all too easy to lose track of your kids, which is why grown-ups and kids are issued RFID bracelets that the staff can track.
 And eventually KidZania will introduce an app you can use to track your kids yourself.
 To underscore this point, I lose track of Felix twice while we are here.
-I jog a quick lap around the perimeter, trying not to look too crazy eyed, knowing that if I just focus I’ll find him, which I do.
+I jog a quick lap around the perimeter, trying not to look too crazy eyed and know that if I just focus I’ll find him, which I do.
 This technique has worked for all three of my kids over the years.
 There’s nothing quite like responsible parenting by running around, folks.

 When I find Felix after one of the times I’ve lost him I learn that he has stopped into KidZania’s employment office, Jobz, to be matched for a job, so we proceed to the KidZania hospital.